-Unknowingly many women affected with early infertility due to exposure of filthy air caused by the ejection of polluted gases from vehicles.
+Unknowingly many women are affected with early infertility due to exposure to filthy air caused by the ejection of polluted gases from vehicles.

-Italian research was conducted to compare the egg production between women lived in the most polluted areas with women who lived in a cleaner atmosphere, which supported that polluted air hit the female reproductive ability by reducing the egg count.
+Italian research was conducted to compare the egg production between women who lived in the most polluted areas with women who lived in a cleaner atmosphere, which supported that polluted air hit the female reproductive ability by reducing the egg count.

-According to the reproductive experts this dangerous effect of air pollution may not affect the females at their early stage of life, means a female who is in the twenties or early thirties cannot realize this hazardous effect.
+According to the reproductive experts, this dangerous effect of air pollution may not affect the females at their early stage of life, which means a female who is in the twenties or early thirties cannot realize this hazardous effect.

-Anatomical description of female ovaries stated that a fixed number of follicle cells present in each ovary.
+Anatomical description of female ovaries stated that a fixed number of follicle cells are present in each ovary.

 The lowering of this hormonal level signifies the reduction of viable follicles number.

 But recent finding indicates that the combination of nitrogen dioxide dirt and heavy metal particles exerted from dirty fumes and industrial gases could provide a similar effect as cigarette smoking negatively affects female fertility.

-In this study, blood samples of the participants who lived in air polluted area had collected.
+In this study, blood samples of the participants who lived in air polluted areas had collected.

 In this area, the microscopic particle of the pollutant is measured by estimating the amount of PM2.5, PM10, and NO2 levels.

 Read Also: Infertility in the Young generation

-Researchers of this study have estimated that high polluted areas responsible for 3.2 times lower egg reserve in female ovaries.
+Researchers of this study have estimated that high polluted areas are responsible for 3.2 times lower egg reserve in female ovaries.

 Researchers expected that reduction of air pollution could a measure to uphold female fertility.